max-anders/rendermap-info/README.md

 ---

 ## 🚀 Features
+- Auto-detects DAW export files based on keywords (e.g., "render")
-- 2D viewport to display and connect audio snippets ("galaxy of songs")
+- 2D viewport to navigate and connect music ideas visually
+- Optional chronological view to quickly track the evolution of projects
-- Ability to add comments and metadata to each idea
+- Add comments and metadata to each idea for better organization
-- Visual navigation for inspiration and creative workflow
-- Conceptual prototype aimed at streamlining music idea management
+-
 ---

 ## 🛠 Tech Stack